-You might think that blameless victims of crime would automatically have a right to a compensation award following their ordeal, however that is not the reality for many individuals.
+You might think that blameless victims of crime would automatically have a right to a fair compensation award following their ordeal, however that is not the reality for many individuals.
 The CICA have a strict set of rules and criteria that have to be met and many people fall outside the eligibility test despite having on the face of it a clear case for compensation.
 Even if you meet the criteria you may end up with a poor or inappropriate award payout.

-The TOP 3 reasons (according to our own data) for the CICA rejecting a claim are as follows:
+The TOP 3 reasons (according to our own data) for the CICA refusing a claim are as follows:

 We discuss claim deadlines here in more detail.
 This is one area where the CICA can be flexible in certain circumstances so it is always worth taking advice on such a dispute.

 You have 56 days from the decision letter to request a review.
 The process takes the shape of an internal appeal whereby a senior member of staff within the CICA (who has not previously dealt with the case) reassesses your file and the available evidence to determine if the decision made was correct or reasonable in accordance with the scheme rules.
 Any decision made must be "fair and just".

 - Tribunal Appeal

-They will assess the facts during an initial stage and then advise whether the matter is suitable to be assessed a tribunal judge.
-A hearing may be necessary (but many cases are adjudicated on without one) and at the end of the process the judge will decide on the merits of the appeal.
+The FTT will assess the facts during an initial stage and then confirm whether the matter is suitable to be considered by a Tribunal judge.
+A hearing may be necessary (but some cases are adjudicated without one) and at the end of the process the FTT judge will decide on the merits of the appeal.

 If you need advice on your rejected case – please call us for an impartial view.
 We might be able to direct you or represent you fully during the review or appeal process.